pullani/static-website-s3-cloudfront/README.md

 In 'Properties' tab, choose 'Static Website Hosting'.
 <img src="https://github.com/pullani/static-website-s3-cloudfront/blob/master/content/index01.jpg?raw=true" alt="content">

-Give your web page's index html file name in the index field and if you have one, the error html page in the corresponding field.
+Give your web page's index html file name in the index field and the error html page (if you have) in the corresponding field.

 <img src="https://github.com/pullani/static-website-s3-cloudfront/blob/master/content/index02.jpg?raw=true" alt="content">

 #### Upload the static files to bucket
-Ensure index html is in bucket root directory.
-Otherwise it is not possible to configure S3 to serve webpage without specifiying index html location in the URL.
+Ensure index html is in the bucket root directory. <b>Otherwise it is not possible to configure S3 to serve webpage without specifiying index html location in the URL.</b>

 <img src="https://github.com/pullani/static-website-s3-cloudfront/blob/master/content/files.jpg?raw=true" alt="content">

-Now the website should be accessible via the index html:
+Now the website should be accessible via the index html endpoint.
+Ensure this.:

 <img src="https://github.com/pullani/static-website-s3-cloudfront/blob/master/content/object_url.jpg?raw=true" alt="content">

 #### Public endpoint URL for index html:
-The S3 public endpoint to your static website is region specific.
+The S3 public endpoint to your 'static website' (not files) is region specific.
 Refer to [https://docs.aws.amazon.com/general/latest/gr/s3.html](https://docs.aws.amazon.com/general/latest/gr/s3.html) and get your region alias, obtain your bucket endpoint.
 So the endpoint will look like:
 ```
 http://www.mydomain.com.s3-website.your_region.amazonaws.com
 ```
 ```
-Now, your 'region specific' bucket root endpoint will directly serve the index html without user specifying it in the url.
+Now, your 'region specific' bucket root endpoint will directly serve the index html without user
+specifying it in the url.
 i.e.,
 http://www.mydomain.com.s3-website.region.amazonaws.com
 will directly serve you the index html.

 For the above to work ensure the index html file is in the bucket root directory.
 ```
-<b>Now check the above endpoint is serving your website as expected on a browser.</b> (Connection will not be secured as the URL is http.)
+<b>Now ensure the above endpoint is serving your website as expected on a browser.</b> (Connection will not be secured as the URL is http.)

 Note:
 A region unspecific endpoint like